GoogleChrome/web.dev/src/site/content/en/react/code-splitting-suspense/index.md

   </iframe>
 </div>

-In here, the code that makes up `AvatarComponent` is extremely small which is why the loading spinner only shows for an extremely short amount of time.
-In a real application, large components can take much longer to load especially on a weak network connection.
+In here, the code that makes up `AvatarComponent` is small which is why the loading spinner only shows for a short amount of time.
+Larger components can take much longer to load, especially on weak network connections.

 To better demonstrate how this works:

-+  Refresh the page.
++  Mouse over the editor and press the **Show** button to preview the app.
 +  Open the DevTools by pressing `CMD + OPTION + i` / `CTRL + SHIFT + i`.
 +  Click on the **Network** tab.
 +  Click the [**Throttling**](https://developers.google.com/web/tools/chrome-devtools/network/#throttle) dropdown and select `Slow 3G`.
-+  Click the button in the application.
++  Click the button on the application.

 The loading indicator will show for longer now.
 Notice how all the code that makes up the `AvatarComponent` is fetched as a separate chunk.